ztlevi/dotty-nix/README.md

 2. Boot into the installer.
 3. Do your partitions and mount your root to `/mnt`
 4. `git clone --recurse-submodules -j8 https://github.com/ztlevi/nix-dotfiles /mnt/etc/nixos`
+5. OPTIONAL: Clone my private assets repo, `cd /mnt/etc/nixos && git clone https://github.com/ztlevi/dotty-assets.git assets`
-5. Install NixOS: `nixos-install --root /mnt --flake /mnt/etc/nixos#XYZ`, where `XYZ` is your hostname.
+6. Install NixOS: `nixos-install --root /mnt --flake /mnt/etc/nixos#XYZ`, where `XYZ` is your hostname.
 Use `#generic` for a simple, universal config.
-6. OPTIONAL: Create a sub-directory in `hosts/` for your device.
+7. OPTIONAL: Create a sub-directory in `hosts/` for your device.
 See [host/kuro] as an example.
-7. Reboot!
+8. Reboot!

 Note: `hey re` equals `sudo nixos-rebuild --flake .#kuro switch`.
 You can also add `-p <profile-name>` to assign a profile name.